Clawb1t/Syncr/README.md

 # Syncr

-**Discord Rich Presence for Firefox.** Syncr shows what you're doing on the web — right on your Discord profile.
+**Discord Rich Presence for Firefox.** Syncr shows what you're doing on the web, right on your Discord profile.

-Browse YouTube, listen on YouTube Music, scroll Reddit, check your mail — and your friends see it in Discord, the same way a desktop app would.
+Browse YouTube, listen on YouTube Music, scroll Reddit, check your mail, and your friends see it in Discord, the same way a desktop app would.
 No Discord login required.
 No cloud servers.
 Everything stays on your PC.

 ---